-The student must submit two copies of the thesis to the Graduate Dean in accordance with "Instructions for Master's Theses," April 30, 1997 or latest edition, free of punctuation, spelling, and other grammatical errors by the deadline established for graduation.
+The student must submit two copies of the thesis to the Graduate Dean in accordance with the latest edition of the Instructions for Master's Theses, free of punctuation, spelling, and other grammatical errors by the deadline established for graduation.
 The thesis grade and degree will not be approved until this requirement is satisfied.
-The student must register for thesis extension each semester and summer term until the thesis is approved; e.g. PS6000X.
 Only one registration is required during the summer, regardless of the number of summer terms offered.